 A tour of the evening sky above Lincoln, Nebraska during the frigid winter months: Perfect viewing weather when it’s not snowing.
 Running time: 20 minutes.

 VIEWING THESE OBJECTS IN THE HYDE TELESCOPES THIS MONTH:

 Jupiter.
-Rises about 8 p.m. at the start of the month, and is well up in the eastern sky by the end of January.
+Rises about sunset at the start of the month, and stays in the sky all night in February.